BACKGROUNDER

 Off The Beaten Track

-I turned down a PhD place and chose to train and work as a journalist for a national newspaper.
-No names mentioned as I had a horrid time of it.
-My naïve young eyes were truly opened by the practises I witnessed and I quickly exited and went travelling for just under two years.
-Avoiding well-worn routes, I spent much of my time in South America, the South Pacific and the Far East.
-Being a radio DJ in New Zealand, becoming an ad hoc Easter Island tour guide in my three and a half weeks on that most magical of islands and performing stand up comedy in Ecuador, Singapore and Tahiti all seemed perfectly normal at the time.
+I turned down a PhD place at University in favour of more work in the media but disliked some of the dustbin-rummaging practises of the journalists I worked with and quickly exited for almost two years of travelling.
+Avoiding well-worn routes, I spent much of my time in South America, the South Pacific and the Far East filling my rucsac with ancient SLRs, rolls of film and a natty folding tripod.
+Being a radio DJ in New Zealand, becoming an ad hoc Easter Island tour guide in my three and a half weeks on that most magical of islands and performing stand up comedy in Ecuador and Tahiti all seemed perfectly normal at the time.

 Living In London